 Participating in the Youth Tour is an awesome way to learn about this great nation, develop leadership skills, gain a better understanding of electric cooperatives, and make friendships that will last beyond the week!

-West Central Electric will once again sponsor two high school juniors on an all-expense paid trip to Washington, DC.
+West Central Electric will once again sponsor three or four high school juniors on an all-expense paid trip to Washington, DC.
 Each June over 1,800 high school juniors and seniors travel to Washington, DC to participate in the Rural Electric Youth Tour.
 During the week they learn about Washington, DC, government, cooperative philosophy and rural electrification.
 The students are selected and sponsored by their local rural electric cooperatives.
 The South Dakota Rural Electric Association (SDREA) coordinates arrangements for the South Dakota students.

 Some of the sites that will be toured are: The Lincoln Memorial, National Cathedral, The White House, Air and Space Museum, Washington Monument, U.S. Capitol, Ford’s Theater, The Kennedy Center, the Metro, Arlington National Cemetery, Mount Vernon, Tomb of the Unknown Soldier, The Smithsonian, Iwo Jima Statue, National Archives, U.S. Supreme Court, and the Vietnam Veterans Memorial.
 Students will participate in a breakfast briefing with the South Dakota Congressional Delegation.